Appearance

 Live in production since v0.3.0.

-- On first sign-in the app generates an ML-KEM-768 keypair; the secret stays in Keychain/Keystore; the public key +
+- On first sign-in the app generates an ML-KEM-768 keypair (native-first with WASM fallback); the secret stays in Keychain/Keystore; the public key +

 kidare uploaded tousers/{uid}/crypto/{kid}. - When a user joins a group (invite redemption), the public key is also uploaded to ensure it's available.